thezelus/meowtrics/README.md

 - [X] Update documentation to include details about the API endpoints
 - [X] Write deployment scripts
 - [X] Include more tests
+- [ ] Update documentation to include details about response header status
 - [ ] Dockerize meowtrics
 - [ ] Modify datasource to use [bolt](https://github.com/boltdb/bolt) instead of a map